Fatty acid ratio in food

-Only two essential fatty acids are known to be essential for humans: alpha-linolenic acid (an omega-3 fatty acid) and linoleic acid (an omega-6 fatty acid).
-The biological effects of the ω-3 and ω-6 fatty acids are mediated by their mutual interactions.
+Only two essential fatty acids are known to be essential for humans: alpha-linolenic acid (an omega−3 fatty acid) and linoleic acid (an omega−6 fatty acid).
 Closely related, these fatty acids act as competing substrates for the same enzymes.
-The biological effects of the ω-3 and ω-6 fatty acids are largely mediated by essential fatty acid interactions.
-The proportion of omega-3 to omega-6 fatty acids in a diet may have metabolic consequences.
-Unlike omega-3 fatty acids and omega-6 fatty acids, omega-9 fatty acids are not classed as essential fatty acids because they can be created by the human body from monounsaturated and saturated fatty acids, and are therefore not essential in the diet.
+The biological effects of the ω−3 and ω−6 fatty acids are largely mediated by essential fatty acid interactions.
+The proportion of omega−3 to omega−6 fatty acids in a diet may have metabolic consequences.
+Unlike omega−3 fatty acids and omega−6 fatty acids, omega−9 fatty acids are not classed as essential fatty acids because they can be created by the human body from monounsaturated and saturated fatty acids, and are therefore not essential in the diet.

-Ratio of omega-6 to omega-3 fats in the diets of hunter-gatherers
+Ratio of omega−6 to omega−3 fats in the diets of hunter-gatherers

-It has been claimed that among hunter-gatherer populations, omega-6 fats and omega-3 fats are typically consumed in roughly a 1:1 ratio.
-At one extreme of the spectrum of hunter-gatherer diets, the Greenland Inuit, prior to the late Twentieth Century, consumed a diet in which omega-6s and omega-3s were consumed in a 1:2 ratio, thanks to a diet rich in cold-water fish (which are a rich source of omega-3s) and completely devoid of omega-6-rich seed oils.
+It has been claimed that among hunter-gatherer populations, omega−6 fats and omega−3 fats are typically consumed in roughly a 1:1 ratio.
+At one extreme of the spectrum of hunter-gatherer diets, the Greenland Inuit, before the late 20th century, consumed a diet with twice as much omega−3 as omega−6, thanks to a diet rich in cold-water fish (a rich source of omega−3s) and completely devoid of omega−6-rich seed oils.